Halal: Halal meat

+Muslims believe in what they see as the ethical treatment of animals.
+Halal practices align with this philosophy by promoting kindness, compassion, and humane treatment throughout the entire lifecycle of the animal.
+The emphasis on swift and painless slaughter respects the animal's dignity and minimizes suffering.

 Halal meat must come from a supplier that uses halal practices.
 Dhabīḥah (ذَبِيْحَة) is the prescribed method of slaughter for all meat sources, excluding fish and other sealife, per Islamic law.
 This method of slaughtering animals consists of using a sharp knife to make an incision that cuts the front of the throat, oesophagus and jugular veins but not the spinal cord.
 The head of an animal that is slaughtered using halal methods should be aligned with the qiblah (the direction a Muslim faces when praying).
-In addition to the direction, permitted animals should be slaughtered upon utterance of the Islamic prayer Bismillah.
+In addition to the direction, permitted animals should be slaughtered upon utterance of the Islamic prayer "Bismillah, Allahu Akbar" (In the name of God, God is greatest).

-The slaughter must be performed by a Muslim man.
+The slaughter must be performed by a Muslim.
 Carrion (carcasses of dead animals, such as animals who died in the wild) cannot be eaten.
 Additionally, an animal that has been strangled, beaten (to death), killed by a fall, gored (to death), savaged by a beast of prey (unless finished off by a human), or sacrificed on a stone altar cannot be eaten.

 Compatibility with other religions

-Animals slaughtered by non-Muslims can also be considered halal if the slaughter is carried out by jugular slice, the blood drained and the name of God invoked.
-As a result, kosher meat is permitted by some Muslim communities.
+Animals slaughtered by People of the Book (Jews and Christians) can also be considered halal if the slaughter is carried out by jugular slice, the blood drained and the name of Allah invoked.
+As a result, kosher meat is permitted by some Muslim communities, and is sometimes substituted for halal meat.

-In Sikhism, the religious prescriptions forbid from eating meat of animals that were slaughtered slowly or with religious ritual, which they refer to as kutha meat.
+Sikhism forbids eating meat from animals that were slaughtered slowly or with religious ritual, referred to as kutha meat.
 This includes halal meat preparation.
 The religiously recommended method of slaughter among Sikhs, known as jhatka, is likewise incompatible with halal principles, as with this method not all of the blood is drained from the meat.

 Concerns for animal welfare

-Stunning of the animal is not allowed before slaughtering.
-It is allowed only if necessary to calm down a violent animal.
-However, the UK Food Standards Agency figures from 2011 suggest that 84% of cattle, 81% of sheep and 88% of chickens slaughtered for halal meat were stunned before they died.
-Supermarkets selling halal products also report that all animals are stunned before they are slaughtered.
-Tesco, for example, says "the only difference between the halal meat it sells and other meat is that it was blessed as it was killed."
-Concerns about animal suffering from slaughter without prior stunning has resulted in the ban of slaughter of unstunned animals in Denmark, Luxembourg, Belgium, The Netherlands, Norway, Sweden and Switzerland.
+Stunning of the animal is only permitted if it is necessary to calm down a violent animal.
+British supermarkets report the use of stunning before slaughter for halal meats.
+The 2011 UK Food Standards Agency figures suggest that 84% of cattle, 81% of sheep and 88% of chickens slaughtered for halal meat were stunned before they died.
+Tesco says "the only difference between the halal meat it sells and other meat is that [the animal] was blessed as [it] was killed."
+The British Veterinary Association, along with citizens who have assembled a petition with 100,000 signatures, have raised concerns regarding a proposed halal abattoir in Wales, in which animals are not to be stunned prior to killing.
+Concerns about animal suffering from slaughter without prior stunning has resulted in the ban of slaughter of unstunned animals in Denmark, Luxembourg, Belgium, Netherlands, Norway, Sweden and Switzerland.